MarkRoddy/duckdb-pytables/README.md

 * Only Scalar functions are supported (table functions forthcoming)
 * Only string types support, but in the arugment and return types.
 * Python functions must accept a single argument.
 It must be a string.
-* Only presently compiles with Python3.9.
-Will not work with Python3.8, or Python3.10.
-Do not ask me about Python3.11.

 # Installation and Usage